 Smart Food Combining

-Certain food pairings can burden your Agni, causing indigestion or toxin buildup (Ama).
-To avoid this, follow these guidelines:
+Certain food pairings can feel heavy for Agni.
+To avoid this, consider these guidelines:

 - Eat fruits alone, as they digest quickly and may ferment with other foods.

-- Avoid hot drinks with cold foods to protect Agni.
+- Some practitioners advise skipping very hot drinks with very cold foods to keep digestion comfortable.

 - Pair legumes with grains, like rice and mung dal in Kitchari, for easy digestion.